How can we help you today?

 What is a misspelled (typo) domain?

 A misspelled domain is essentially a web address that incorporates a common typing error, phonetic variation, or intentional alteration of a legitimate domain name.
-These variations are registered by individuals or businesses with the primary goal of capturing traffic from users who make these common mistakes.
+Individuals or businesses register these variations with the primary goal of capturing traffic from users who make these common mistakes.

 While a simple typo might seem harmless, the existence of misspelled domains carries significant implications for businesses and consumers alike.